-The mice were sacrificed 8 weeks postoperatively.
-Prior to sacrifice, whole blood was collected from IVC and serum was separated.
+The mice were euthanized 8 wk postoperatively.
+Before euthanasia of each mouse, whole blood was collected from IVC and serum was separated.
 The levels of serum alanine aminotransferase (ALT) and aspartate aminotransferase (AST) were sent out for measuring by Nagahama Life Science Laboratory.

-The suprahepatic IVC was then transected and the liver was perfused with PBS through the portal vein to remove circulating blood and fibrinogen.
-The spleen and liver were harvested and weighed, and the spleen/body and liver/body weight ratios were calculated.
+The suprahepatic IVC was then transected, and the liver was perfused with PBS through the portal vein to remove circulating blood and fibrinogen.
+The spleen and liver were harvested and weighed, and the spleen-to-body and liver-to-body weight ratios were calculated.
 Liver tissues were fixed in 4% paraformaldehyde and embedded into paraffin block.
-Tissue sections of about 5 μm thickness were used for histological analysis.
+Tissue sections of ~5-μm thickness were used for histological analysis.

-Masson's trichrome staining
+Masson's Trichrome Staining

 Liver tissue sections were deparaffinized and rehydrated.
-Masson's trichrome staining was performed using Trichrome Stain (Masson) Kit (Sigma-Aldrich), as described by the manufacturer, and then observed under an optical microscope (Olympus IX71, Olympus).
+Masson's trichrome staining was performed using Trichrome Stain (Masson) Kit (Sigma Aldrich), as described by the manufacturer, and then observed under an optical microscope (Olympus IX71, Olympus).